Governors scramble to speed vaccine effort after slow start

 Maryland Gov. Larry Hogan warned, too, that any facility that has not administered at least 75% of its first doses may have future allocations reduced until they can speed up vaccinations.

-While about 270,000 doses have been put directly in the hands of front-line vaccinators in the state over the last three weeks, Hogan said that only about 77,000 people had been vaccinated as of Tuesday, or about 1.3% of the state’s population.
+While about 270,000 doses have been put directly in the hands of front-line vaccinators in the state over the last three weeks, Hogan said that only about 77,000 people had been inoculated as of Tuesday, or about 1.3% of the state’s population.

 Gov. Henry McMaster of South Carolina warned that health care workers will lose their place in line if they don’t move quickly to get their shots.
 As of Monday, the state had given out less than half its initial allotment of the Pfizer vaccine to about 43,000 people.

 In California, where just 1% of the population has been vaccinated, Gov. Gavin Newsom said he wants to give providers the flexibility to dispense shots to people not on the priority list if doses are in danger of going to waste.
+He also wants to expand the pool of professionals dispensing shots.

+State and local officials are moving to expand availability of the vaccine to other groups.
+In Louisiana, people 70 and older are newly eligible this week under state guidelines.
+Oklahoma’s most populous county will begin providing vaccinations to residents 65 and above on Thursday.

-New York Mayor Bill de Blasio said it is time to broaden eligibility to include people older than 75 and essential workers such as police officers and firefighters to get things moving.
+New York Mayor Bill de Blasio said it is time to broaden eligibility to include people over 75 and essential workers such as police officers and firefighters to get things moving.

 “Give them the freedom to vaccinate and they will vaccinate thousands, then tens of thousands, then hundreds of thousands, then millions,” de Blasio said.
 “What they don’t need is to be shamed.
 What they don’t need is more bureaucracy.
 What they don’t need is a threat of fines.”